moszko/demoAPI/README.md

-# 3rd-round-Bartlomiej-Lichtanski
+# General

-This a demo recruitment application.
+This a demo application.
 It exposes two endpoints:
 1. GET /api/v1/trademarks/word/{name} - get data of an existing word trademark or null
 2. GET /api/v1/trademarks/word/similar/{name} - get an array of similiar word trademarks